Skip to main content

 Frequently Asked Questions

-Ben and Ed: Blood Party is a action game.
+Ben and Ed: Blood Party is a platformer game with horror, comedy and violence themes.

 Ben and Ed: Blood Party is available on PC and Windows.